ujjwalguptaofficial/osnft-doc/docs/nftomics/use.md

 ### NFT type

 There are multiple types of NFT provided by OSNFT for creators which act as different levels.
-It is to make sure that different kinda of projects have different kinda of earning and supporters/buyers.
+It is to make sure that different kind of projects have different kind of earning and supporters/buyers.

 There are four types of NFT -